 You can select which process suits you best you depending on the discussion below.
 If you want a good quality long-lasting vibrant print then go with screen printing.
 If you want a lot of tees printed within a very short time, then you get to go with heat transfer.

 Screen Printing vs Heat Transfer

-A pre-prepared stencil is used to apply a layer of inks over the textiles.
-With the help of ink the image is transferred to the textile.
+A pre-prepared stencil is used to apply a layer of ink over the textiles.
+With the help of ink, the image is transferred to the textile.

 Better quality printing is possible than the heat transfer

 Quality is not better than screen printing

 Multi-color printing is possible for each color separate screen is needed which limits the use of screen printing for multi-color